fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

     sig2->asyncEmit(21, 42);

-The instruction above has for consequence to run each connected slot in it's own worker.
+The instruction above has the consequence of running each connected slot in its own worker.

-Note: Each connected slot must have a worker set in order to use asyncEmit.
+Note: Each connected slot must have a worker set to use asyncEmit.

 Object-Service and Multithreading